schubergphilis/knife-github/README.md

 The current and default version of the api is <tt>v3</tt> but this will allow you to target older versions if needed.

 ###### github_cache \<optional\>
-This will be the lifetime of the cache files in seconds, default <tt>900</tt>.
+This will be the lifetime of the cache files in seconds, default: <tt>900</tt>
 Cache files will be created into the: ~/.chef directory.
 We use cache files to offload the api calls and increase the performance for additional executions.

 ###### github_ssl_verify_mode \<optional\>